Topology and Geometry Seminar

 Speaker: Aditya Dwarkesh

-November 7: Adela YiYu Zhang (University of Copenhagen)
+November 7 at 12 PM: Adela YiYu Zhang (University of Copenhagen)

 Title: Universal differentials in the bar spectral sequence